MarionTormento/GML_STICK/README.md

         self.updateRule = []	# List of dV_i to update the neuron potential from action time t_i to t_{i+1}
         self.nbSynapses = 0		# Number of Synaptic connection
         self.synapses = []		# List of Synapses
-        self.isVsynapes = 0		# Special rule in case the synapses is a V-synapses
+        self.isVsynapes = 0		# Special rule in case the synapse is a V-synapses

 class Synapses():